LBMC/midr/README.md

 ```

 Given a list of peak calls in NarrowPeaks format and the corresponding peak
 call for the merged replicate.
-This tools compute and append a IDR column to
+This tool computes and appends a IDR column to
 NarrowPeaks files.

 ### Dependencies

-The **idr** package depend on the following python3 library:
+The **idr** package depends on the following python3 library:

 - [scipy>=1.3](https://scipy.org) [DOI:10.1109/MCSE.2007.58](https://doi.org/10.1109/MCSE.2007.58) [DOI:10.1109/MCSE.2011.36](https://doi.org/10.1109/MCSE.2011.36)